janavibangare/Product_Identifier/README.md

 # Product_Identifier

-👉 This is an application which brings the power of machine learning 🤖 to an android mobile.
+👉 This is an application which brings the power💪🏻 of machine learning 🤖 to an android mobile.

 👉 Usecase: To identify object.